mortonne/psireact/README.md

 ## Citation

-If you use PsiReact for research, please cite the following paper:
+If you use PsiReact, please cite the following paper:

 Morton NW, Schlichting ML, Preston AR.
 In revision.
 Representations of common event structure in medial temporal lobe and frontoparietal cortex support efficient inference.